-The European Union’s new Medical Device Regulation (MDR) will go into effect in May of 2021, and In Vitro Diagnostic Device Regulation (IVDR) will go into effect one year later.
+The European Union’s new Medical Device Regulation (MDR) came into effect on 26 May, 2021, and In Vitro Diagnostic Device Regulation (IVDR) will go into effect one year later.
 These new directives will bring:

 Collectively, these requirements will have a profound impact on the business models of medical device and diagnostic companies around the world.
-For manufacturers wanting to gain a competitive edge in the market, they must have the right business strategy in place prior to the implementation of MDR/IVDR.
+For manufacturers wanting to gain a competitive edge in the market, they must have the right business strategy in place upon implementation of MDR/IVDR.

-ICON’s dedicated medical device experts can help you navigate these challenges and prepare your business for success under the rapidly approaching regulations.
+ICON’s dedicated medical device experts can help you navigate these challenges and prepare your business for success under the new regulations.

 To learn more, please contact us.

 The IVDR, alongside the Medical Device Regulation (MDR), provides a harmonised regulatory framework to ensure the safety and performance of devices.
 Major impacts of the IVDR include greater transparency, extended scope, increased oversight, heightened traceability, stricter requirements, as well as analytical performance and scientific validity.

 In this whitepaper, we lay the groundwork for a successful transition.Read the whitepaper